Hepatitis C | MESMAC

 A blood test is used to diagnose hepatitis C. This can be done at your sexual health clinic.

-You can get tested for hepatitis C with Yorkshire MESMAC in Hull or Rotherham.
+You can also get tested for hepatitis C with MESMAC as most of our areas.
+Book a hep C test here.

 You will be referred to a liver specialist if you are diagnosed with hepatitis C. The virus can be cleared in many people because there are increasingly effective treatments available.
 The earlier you can be tested the better because you can then be treated as quickly as possible.